user profile avatar

 Bio

-Dedicated and ambitious high school senior with a strong academic track record and a passion for leadership and community engagement.
-Accepted to the University of Wisconsin-Madison for the fall, where I will pursue a degree in Political Science on a pre-law track.
+Dedicated and ambitious student with a strong academic track record and a passion for leadership and civic engagement.
+Attending the University of Wisconsin - Madison, where I am pursuing a degree in Political Science on a pre-law track.
 Experienced in team collaboration, public speaking, and political involvement, with a commitment to making a positive impact in my community.

 Education